ashishmanjusoni/HTTP-Web-Server/README.md

 ## About Project

 This is mini project which shows one of the ways in which the HTTP servers are implemented.
 It uses TCP socket to listen the incomming request and sends back the basic HTTP Response.
+In this project we also provide support for the template file.
+We have support for only the template file which have `.sct` extention.

 ## Programming Languages
 * C